Pooja-4NI24EC406/Experiment-03/README.md

 # Experiment-03
 <h1>Differential Amplifier</h1>
-This reports contains the information about differential amplifier
+This reports contains the information about differential amplifier ant it contains the below CONTENTS:
-<h3>CONTENTS</h3>

 <br>Introduction/Theory of Differential Amplifier<br>
 <br>Circuit Diagram with specifications <br>
 <br>Working principle and Types of Differential Amplifiers<br>